 MBSF Population Macro & User Implementation Guide

-The Master Beneficiary Summary File (MBSF) provides demographic and enrollment information that can be used to identify Medicare beneficiary sub-populations for detailed reporting and analytics, such as dual eligible or managed care enrollees.
+The Master Beneficiary Summary File (MBSF) provides demographic and enrollment information that can be used to identify Medicare beneficiary sub-populations for detailed reporting and analytics, such as dual eligible beneficiaries or managed care enrollees.
 Since these descriptive data elements tend to be monthly variables, it can be challenging for SMAs to use them for annual or quarterly analyses.
 The Medicare-Medicaid Coordination Office (MMCO) and the CCW have developed algorithms that SMAs can use to assign beneficiaries a yearly or quarterly status based on monthly data elements.
 However, complex SAS programming is needed to implement the algorithms.
 The purpose of the MBSF Population Macro is to provide SMAs with a SAS macro to standardize the process for creating Medicare-based beneficiary demographic and enrollment indicators that can be used for data analysis related to their dual eligible population.

 CCW Chronic Conditions Macro & User Implementation Guide

 The Chronic Conditions Data Warehouse (CCW) developed algorithms using the diagnosis and procedure codes available in Medicare data to identify 62 different chronic conditions.
 While SMAs can request datasets containing flags that identify the beneficiaries with these chronic conditions in their dual eligible populations, these datasets are based on Medicare data only.
 Including Medicaid claims data in the calculation of the flags provides a more complete view of the prevalence of chronic conditions in a SMA's dual eligible population.
-The purpose of this SAS macro is to take input claims data in a common format across Medicare, Medicaid, or integrated dat and output beneficiary-level identifier flags for all 62 CCW chronic conditions.
+The purpose of this SAS macro is to take input claims data in a common format across Medicare, Medicaid, or integrated data and output beneficiary-level identifier flags for all 62 CCW chronic conditions.